Hakama

 And what's more, the Sendai First Tower, a complex located in Ichibancho, Aoba Ward, Sendai City, Miyagi Prefecture, which opened in July 2009, has an exterior that is based on the Sendaihira pattern!

-Even in today's world where traditional Japanese clothing is no longer worn on a daily basis, the beauty of Sendai-daira remains unchanged.
+Even in modern times, when traditional Japanese clothing is no longer worn daily, the beauty of Sendai-hira remains unchanged.

-If you have the opportunity, why not try out a Sendai-daira product?
+If you have the opportunity, why not pick up a Sendai-hira product?

-You may be captivated by its robust yet delicate charm!
+You might just be captivated by its robust yet delicate charm!

 Other articles